excid3/rails/guides/source/getting_started.md

 Since we passed in a new `Product`, the form builder generated a form that will send a `POST` request to `/products` to create a new one.

-To handle this, we need to implement the `create` action in our controller.
+To handle this, we first need to implement the `create` action in our controller.

 ```ruby
 class ProductsController < ApplicationController